-The Department for Child Protection and Family Support is the state government department responsible for issues specifically related to the protection of children, including the handling of abuse and neglect cases.
+The Department of Communities is the state government department responsible for issues specifically related to the protection of children, including the handling of abuse and neglect cases.
 This website contains some excellent material for professionals, and parents and friends.
-Of particular interest is the information on "Identifying and responding to Child Abuse and Neglect - a guide for professionals". http://www.community.wa.gov.au/
+Mandatory Reporting of Child Sexual Abuse in WA - Resources (www.wa.gov.au)